redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) has been built with JDK 11 and tested with JRE 1.8 and above.
-Please have JRE 1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) or above installed prior to running this connector.
+The current [release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) has been built with JDK 11 and tested with JRE 11 and above.
+Please have JRE 11+ installed prior to running this connector.

 ---